dimfeld/website/posts/parsing_with_nom.md

 }
 ```

 `markdown_link` is for external links.
-It uses the `pair` combinator which works similarly to `tuple` but for just two parsers next to each other.
+It uses the `pair` combinator which works like `tuple` but for just two parsers next to each other.
 This returns a tuple consisting of the link title and the URL.

 ```rust
 fn markdown_link(input: &str) -> IResult<&str, (&str, &str)> {